 How does the treatment work and when will I see results?

-A personalized and private consultation will be done involving blood work and a saliva test to ensure optimal dosing is used to help you feel your best.
+A personalized and private consultation and blood work will be done to ensure optimal dosing is used to help you feel your best.
 Patients can typically see results in 2-4 weeks, individual results may vary.

 How do I know if I am a good candidate for this treatment?

-Anyone experienced adrenal fatigue at some time in his/her life, an illness, life crisis, or continuing difficult situation would benefit from adrenal fatigue therapy.
+Anyone who has experienced adrenal fatigue at some time in his/her life, an illness, life crisis, or continuing difficult situation would benefit from adrenal fatigue therapy.